ajohnson132490/C195OA/out/production/C195OAssessment/appointmentmaker/README.txt

 •  the MySQL Connector driver version number, including the update number (e.g., mysql-connector-java-8.1.23)

 Other
-•  Translate log in page into french
-•  make language location dependent and find a way to test it
 •  do javadoc comments
 •  create index.html of all comments based on oracles guidelines for javadoc tool best practices (justify lambda expressions)
 •  log all login attempts in login_activity.txt